aatmunbaxi/lasgun.el/showcase.md

             (unless (eq i (1- size))
               (insert separator))))))

-Hopefully with these two function a pattern emerges for writing `lasgun` actions.
+Hopefully with these two functions a pattern emerges for writing more nontrivial `lasgun` actions.
-Roughly, you just need to loop through the `lasgun-mark-ring`, visit each position, do whatever it is you want to do at that position, then clear up the ring if needed.
+You just need to loop through the `lasgun-mark-ring`, visit each position, do whatever it is you want to do at that position, then clear up the ring if needed.

 https://github.com/aatmunbaxi/lasgun.el/assets/130934815/6b1539c7-f47a-4069-b983-6639ba7a213b